 The electronic signature has been officially recognized in Singapore since 2005 (according to the Electronic Transactions Act) and in other APAC countries in the years following.
 The electronic signature not only guarantees the integrity of a document but also authenticates the author.
 It cannot be canceled or reproduced on another document and it is impossible to counterfeit.
 A qualified electronic signature has the same status and the same legal effects as its handwritten equivalent.

 It's no surprise that electronic signatures are becoming increasingly indispensable in the various commercial exchanges within the banking and insurance, retail, human resources, and real estate sectors.

-From our work with implementing electronic signatures here at CM.com, we've compiled a list of the top 4 problems solved by electronic signatures.
+We've compiled a list of the top 4 problems solved by electronic signatures.

 1 - More efficient use of time